V4Fire/Client/src/core/component/render-daemon/README.md

-# core/render
+# core/component/render-daemon

-This module provides API to render async components.
+This module provides API to register and manage tasks of async rendering.